-Made from high-quality materials and using a twin auger design, this compact masticating juicer comes with a 10-year warranty for added peace of mind.
-Meanwhile, the 3-stage reduction and a low-speed RPM to allow for a greater preservation of vitamins and minerals, while avoiding jams and breakages.
+Made from high-grade materials and using a twin auger design, this compact masticating juicer comes with a 10-year warranty for added peace of mind.
+Meanwhile, the 3-stage reduction and a low-speed RPM to allow for greater preservation of vitamins and minerals, while avoiding jams and breakages.

 The big downside to this item is the relatively weak motor, which sits at a mere 200-watts and therefore means you may need to do some considerable prep work to avoid burn-out.
 That said, as long as your food is finely chopped and you’re careful not to leave it running for too long, this is still a great choice and loved by many buyers.

-Hamilton Beach specialize in making high-quality small appliances at affordable prices and this is no different.
+Hamilton Beach specializes in making excellent small appliances at affordable prices and this is no different.
 With a powerful 800-watt motor tucked away inside a sleek-yet-compact design, this juicer uses a wider feeding tube and comes with a large pulp container, so you don’t have to keep stopping and starting the juicing process as you work.

-The simple design and easy clean up (brush included) makes this one of the quickest and easiest options to use on our list, making it perfect for families and medium-sized households.
+The simple design and easy clean up (brush included) make this one of the quickest and easiest options to use on our list, making it perfect for families and medium-sized households.